Demographics of Japan: Population density

-Japan's population density was 336 people per square kilometer as of 2014 (874 people per square mile) according to World Development Indicators.
-It ranks 35th in a list of countries by population density.
-Between 1955 and 1989, land prices in the six largest cities increased by 15,000% (+12% per year compound).
-Urban land prices generally increased 40% from 1980 to 1987; in the six largest cities, the price of land doubled over that period.
+In 2025, Japan's population density was 338 people per square kilometer (875 people per square mile).
+It ranks 41st in a list of countries by population density.
+Between 1955 and 1989, land prices in the six largest cities increased by 15,000%, +12% per year compounded.
+Urban land prices generally increased 40% from 1980 to 1987.
+In the six largest cities, the price of land doubled over that period.
 For many families, this trend put housing in central cities out of reach.

-The result was lengthy commutes for many workers in the big cities, especially in the Tokyo area where daily commutes of two hours each way are common.
+The result was lengthy commutes for many workers in the big cities, especially in Tokyo area/Kanto Region, where daily commutes of two hours each way are common.
 In 1991, as the bubble economy started to collapse, land prices began a steep decline, and within a few years fell 60% below their peak.
-After a decade of declining land prices, residents began moving back into central city areas (especially Tokyo's 23 wards), as evidenced by 2005 census figures.
+After a decade of declining land prices, residents began moving back into central city areas, especially Tokyo's 23 wards, as evidenced by 2005 census figures.
 Despite nearly 70% of Japan being covered by forests, parks in many major cities—especially Tokyo and Osaka—are smaller and scarcer than in major West European or North American cities.
 As of 2014, parkland per inhabitant in Tokyo is 5.78 square meters, which is roughly half of the 11.5 square meters of Madrid.

 National and regional governments devote resources to making regional cities and rural areas more attractive by developing transportation networks, social services, industry, and educational institutions to try to decentralize settlement and improve the quality of life.
 Nevertheless, major cities, especially Tokyo, Yokohama and Fukuoka, and to a lesser extent Kyoto, Osaka and Nagoya, remain attractive to young people seeking education and jobs.

-Japanese Prime Minister Fumio Kishida has pledged to take urgent steps to tackle the country's declining birth rate, calling it "now or never" for Japan's aging society, and plans to double the budget for child-related policies by June and set up a new government agency in April.

 Urban distribution

-Japan has a high population concentration in urban areas on the plains since 75% of Japan’s land area is made up of mountains, and also Japan has a forest cover rate of 68.5% (the only other developed countries with such a high forest cover percentage are Finland and Sweden).
+Japan has a high population concentration in urban areas on the plains since 75% of Japan's land area is made up of mountains, and also Japan has a forest cover rate of 68.5% (the only other developed countries with such a high forest cover percentage are Finland and Sweden).

 The 2010 census shows 90.7% of the total Japanese population live in cities.

 Japan is an urban society with about only 5% of the labor force working in agriculture.
 Many farmers supplement their income with part-time jobs in nearby towns and cities.
 About 80 million of the urban population is heavily concentrated on the Pacific shore of Honshu.

-Metropolitan Tokyo-Yokohama, with its population of 35 million residents, is the world's most populous city.
+Metropolitan Tokyo–Yokohama, with its population of 35 million residents, is the world's most populous city.
 Japan faces the same problems that confront urban industrialized societies throughout the world: overcrowded cities and congested highways.